Hammond24/cs3210_lab/instructions/lab2.md

   include page-faults (100s of cycles) and copies (1000s-10000s of cycles).
 You should always prefer an additional page-fault to an unneeded copy.

-- You are not expected to keep a mapping from physical pages to virtual address spaces, as a result, you are allowed to take one extra page fault (but not a page copy) when a physical page becomes referenced by exactly one virtual page.
+- You are not to keep a mapping from physical pages to virtual address spaces (this gets complex quickly), as a result, you are allowed to take one extra page fault (but not a page copy) when a physical page becomes referenced by exactly one virtual page.

+- Your lab should be generally efficient.
+You may not waste excess memory unnecessarily, or preform particularly computationally inefficient activities (like scanning all page tables of all processes on page fault).

 # General advice and hints

 - You may need to store per-physical-page information as part of this lab.
 - The page-table-entry structure of x86 has several "ignored" bits.
-Feel free to use these to store extra information about a virtual address needed for this lab.
+Feel free to use these to store virtual-page specific extra information about a virtual address needed for this lab.
 - The kernel may sometimes access a user-space page on the user's behalf (can you think of when?).
 You should handle these instances gracefully.
 - In order to get full credit for this lab you'll have to consider the corner cases of this design.
 What extremes can you think of testing for?